Aims for giving Homework

 The pupil’s journal is an important record of the child’s homework.
 It is also a valuable means of communication between parents and teachers.

 Ideally, all written messages to your child’s teacher should be put in the homework journal (additional pages available at the end of the journal).
+Or correspondence can be made through the school office email, phone or attendance notes can be inserted on the school app.

 Please check that your child records his/her homework neatly in the correct page and ticks each item of homework when completed.